quic/aimet-model-zoo/zoo_torch/Docs/Hrnet-posenet.md

 ```

 ## Quantization Configuration
+INT8 optimization

 The following configuration has been used for the above model for INT8 quantization
 - Weight quantization: 8 bits, symmetric quantization
 - Bias parameters are not quantized
 - Activation quantization: 8 bits, asymmetric quantization
 - Model inputs are quantized
 - 320 images (10 batches) from the validation dataloader was used for compute encodings
 - Batchnorm folding and "TF" quantscheme in per channel mode has been applied to get the INT8 optimized checkpoint

+INT4 optimization

+The following configuration has been used for the above model for INT4 quantization
+- Weight quantization: 4 bits, symmetric quantization
+- Bias parameters are not quantized
+- Activation quantization: 8 bits, asymmetric quantization
+- Model inputs are quantized
+- 320 images (10 batches) from the validation dataloader was used for compute encodings
+- Batchnorm folding and "TF" quantscheme in per channel mode has been applied to get the INT4 optimized checkpoint